Nmap for Pentester: Host Discovery

 UDP Ping Scan

-The advantage of UDP scan is that it can detect the systems which have firewalls with strict TCP rules and leaving UDP rules at ease.
+The advantage of UDP scan is that it can detect systems that have firewalls with strict TCP rules while leaving UDP rules at ease.

 nmap -sn -PU 192.168.1.108 --disable-arp-ping